Welcome to Year 1!

 Welcome to Year 1.

-We are about to embark on wonderful year, and we have lots of fun learning planned.
-The termly forecast gives you more detail about the learning which will take place within our topic which this term is based around Our bodies and Animals around the World.
+We are about to continue our learning journey in to the Summer term and we have lots of fun learning planned.
+The termly forecast gives you more detail about the learning which will take place within our topic which this term is based around Toys and Our Local Area.

 PE

 PE is on a Tuesday – Children can come into school in their PE kits.
 Appropriate school PE kit must be worn and labelled.
-As winter draws near, the weather will begin to turn cold and wet, so please ensure your child has jogging bottoms, jumpers, gloves and light waterproof jackets, as learning will take place outside as much as possible.
+As the weather will still be cold and wet, please ensure your child has jogging bottoms, jumpers, gloves and light waterproof jackets, as learning will take place outside as much as possible.

 Tapestry

-As you may be aware, we have decided to continue to use Tapestry in Year 1.
-With many of our lessons being ‘hands-on’ and using practical resources, we felt that Tapestry will support us by sharing photos that link to the Year 1 curriculum objectives alongside work that we collect in our books.
-Please feel free to give the posts a ‘like’ or ‘comment’.
-Additionally, you are more than welcome to also add and post on Tapestry if there is any home learning that you would like to share with us.
+We will continue to use Tapestry in Year 1.
+With some of our lessons being ‘hands-on’ and using practical resources, we feel that tapestry supports us by not only sharing photos but linking the children’s learning to the Year 1 curriculum objectives too.
+Please feel free to give the posts a ‘like’ or ‘comment’ as well as sharing with your child as it can be a lovely way to share learning at school.
+Additionally, you are more than welcome to also add and post on tapestry if there is any home learning that you would like to share with us.

 Little Wandle